Tijaw1/Crawdsale_Smart/README.md

 ## Instructions

-### Creating your project

-Using Remix, create a file called `PupperCoin.sol` and create a standard `ERC20Mintable` token.
-Since you're already an expert at this, you can simply use this [starter code](../Starter-Code/PupperCoin.sol).

-Create a new contract named `PupperCoinCrowdsale.sol`, and prepare it like a standard crowdsale.

 ### Designing the contracts

 #### ERC20 PupperCoin

-You will need to simply use a standard `ERC20Mintable` and `ERC20Detailed` contract, hardcoding `18` as the `decimals` parameter, and leaving the `initial_supply` parameter alone.
+Use a standard `ERC20Mintable` and `ERC20Detailed` contract, hardcoding `18` as the `decimals` parameter, and leaving the `initial_supply` parameter alone.

-You don't need to hardcode the decimals, however since most use-cases match Ethereum's default, you may do so.

-Simply fill in the `PupperCoin.sol` file with this [starter code](../Starter-Code/PupperCoin.sol), which contains the complete contract you'll need to work with in the Crowdsale.

 #### PupperCoinCrowdsale

-Leverage the [Crowdsale](../Starter-Code/Crowdsale.sol) starter code, saving the file in Remix as `Crowdsale.sol`.

-You will need to bootstrap the contract by inheriting the following OpenZeppelin contracts:
+Bootstrap the contract by inheriting the following OpenZeppelin contracts:

 * `Crowdsale`